rushilraul42/Legal/replit.md

 - Responsive breakpoints (mobile, tablet, desktop)
 - Accessible components with proper ARIA labels

-## API Endpoints

-### Search & Cases
-- `GET /api/search` - Search legal cases with filters
-- `GET /api/case/:id` - Get case details by ID

-### Analysis
-- `POST /api/analyze-judgment` - Analyze uploaded legal document

-### Vector Search
-- `GET /api/vector-search` - Semantic search through laws

-### Authentication
-- `POST /api/auth/register` - Register/sync Firebase user
-- `GET /api/auth/user/:firebaseUid` - Get user by Firebase UID

-## Data Models
+## Mock Data

-### LegalCase
-- Case metadata (number, title, court, date, judges)
-- Full text and excerpt
-- Citations and related cases
-- Petitioner/respondent information
-- Verdict and headnotes

-### JudgmentAnalysis
-- Document information
-- AI-generated summary
-- Key points extraction
+All application data is stored in `client/src/lib/mock-data.ts`:

+- **5 Legal Cases** with full details (title, court, judges, full text, citations, etc.)
-- Precedents with citations
+- **Judgment Analysis** with AI-generated insights
-- Legal issues and recommendations

-### VectorSearchResult
-- Law name and section
-- Content text
-- Relevance score
-- Metadata (act, year, category)

-## Environment Variables Required

-### Firebase (for authentication):
-- `VITE_FIREBASE_PROJECT_ID` - Firebase project ID
-- `VITE_FIREBASE_APP_ID` - Firebase app ID
-- `VITE_FIREBASE_API_KEY` - Firebase API key

-### Future Integration (not required for MVP):
-- `OPENAI_API_KEY` - For AI judgment analysis
-- Pinecone credentials - For vector search
+- **5 Vector Search Results** from Indian laws (Contract Act, IPC, Constitution, etc.)
+- All data is realistic and representative of real legal documents

 ## Running the Project

-1. Install dependencies (already done via packager)
-2. Configure Firebase secrets (use ask_secrets tool if needed)
+1. Install dependencies: `npm install` (or use packager tool)
-3. Run `npm run dev` - Starts both frontend and backend
+2. Run `npm run dev` - Starts both frontend and backend
-4. Access at the development URL
+3. Access the development URL
+4. Click "Sign In" to automatically log in with mock user
+5. Explore all features with dummy data

+## No Environment Variables Required

+The application runs completely on the frontend with no external dependencies:
+- No Firebase configuration needed
+- No API keys required
+- No database setup needed
+- Everything works out of the box

 ## Future Integration Points

-### Ready for Integration:
+### When Ready for Real Backend:

-1. **India Kanoon API** - Replace mock search in `storage.searchCases()`
-2. **OpenAI GPT-5** - Implement real judgment analysis in `storage.analyzeJudgment()`
-3. **Pinecone Vector DB** - Replace mock vector search in `storage.vectorSearch()`
-4. **Web Scraping** - Fallback strategy for India Kanoon when API fails
-5. **Caching Layer** - Add Redis or similar for 5-minute TTL caching
+1. **Replace Mock Authentication** in `client/src/hooks/use-auth.tsx`
+   - Integrate with Firebase or other auth provider
+   - Update login/logout logic

+2. **Replace Mock Data** in pages:
+   - Update `client/src/pages/search.tsx` to use real API calls
+   - Update `client/src/pages/analysis.tsx` to call analysis API
+   - Update `client/src/pages/vector-search.tsx` to use vector DB
+   - Update `client/src/pages/case-details.tsx` to fetch real case data

-### Backend Services to Implement:
+3. **Backend Services to Implement:**
-- Enhanced India Kanoon Service with retry logic and exponential backoff
+   - India Kanoon API integration
-- Multi-strategy search (API → Browser → Scraping → Templates)
+   - OpenAI GPT-5 for judgment analysis
-- Document processing for file uploads
+   - Pinecone Vector DB for semantic search
-- User preferences and saved searches persistence
+   - Web scraping fallback
+   - Caching layer (Redis)

-## User Preferences
+## User Experience

 - Professional legal design aesthetic
 - Dark mode support throughout
 - Responsive design for all screen sizes
 - Accessibility-first approach
-- Fast, efficient UX with loading states
+- Fast, efficient UX with instant feedback (no loading delays from dummy data)
+- All features functional and interactive

 ## Recent Changes

+- Removed Firebase dependency
-- Created complete schema with all data models
+- Replaced all API calls with local mock data
-- Built all frontend pages and components
-- Implemented Firebase authentication
+- Simplified authentication to localStorage-based system
-- Created mock backend with realistic legal data
+- Created comprehensive mock data library
-- Set up routing with protected routes
-- Designed professional legal-themed UI
-- Added dark mode support
-- Implemented responsive layouts
+- All features now work completely on frontend
+- No backend/API configuration required